 Carderock is probably the most popular climbing spot in the Washington, D.C. area.
-Fast access from the nearest highway and even faster access from the parking area, plus dozens of clean, well-established routes of all types and difficulty levels (up to 5.13c), make it so.
+Fast access from the nearest highway and even faster access from the parking area, plus dozens of clean, well-established routes of all types and difficulty levels (up to 5.13b), make it so.
 In addition to all that, the spot is popular with climbing classes and outings for companies, clubs, and school and church groups.
 Better climbing on more crags with longer routes and smaller crowds can be found a short drive away on the Virginia side of Great Falls, but Carderock endures as the region's favorite climbing destination and is still a nice place to climb.
 Just don't be surprised if you show up on a nice afternoon and find that all the best routes already have ropes on them.

 The cliffs here get up to 60' in height, but most climbs are in the 40-50' range.
 Despite that and the fact that Carderock is primarily a toproping area, the climbing is not easy for its type (single-pitch leads and topropes).
 Schist is the predominant rock type here, and it is slick.
-Although there are several cracks and corners, the majority of the routes seem to be face climbs.
-And when you also consider that the popularity of the area results in the holds getting a bit smoother each year and that many routes were rated before YDS expanded beyond 5.9, you begin to see why the area has a reputation among many climbers for sandbag ratings.
+Although there are several cracks and corners, the majority of the routes are face climbs.
+And when you also consider that the popularity of the area results in the holds, especially the starting ones, getting a bit smoother each year and that many routes were rated before YDS expanded beyond 5.9, you begin to see why the area has a reputation among many climbers for sandbag ratings.
 Most of the ratings have been corrected, but if you climb here, you still may find yourself thinking the route is at least a grade harder than its rating, even on a toprope.
-Further complicating climbing here is that the ground features a lot of loose dirt and sand.
-Keeping shoes clean can thus be a problem, and many people bring a carpet swatch with them.
+"Carderock 5.7" is often said with a wink, and just about every Carderock Route from 5.0 and even into the 10s feels one or two grades harder to most people used to climbing elsewhere.

 Carderock is a year-round crag; even winter afternoons can be nice since the cliffs face southwest and can warm up nicely throughout the day.
 Fall is the nicest time to climb, and summer is probably the least pleasant (after cold winter days); the summer humidity makes both the rock and climbers slippery.

 A Class 3 gully (often used to access the crags) splits the two main crags and thereby defines them.
 Jungle Cliff, the northern crag, turns into a diminishing rock pile at its northern end.
 Hades Heights, for climbing purposes, runs south to where the Potomac River meets the cliffs, but the rock actually continues beyond that point for a short distance, and there are a few routes that now typically can only be reached via rappel or by a sketchy traverse over the water.

 Combined, Jungle Cliff and Hades Heights have more than 60 routes in an area whose length you can walk in about five minutes (another reason the spot can seem so crowded).

-A sign near the restrooms indicates the way to the Billy Goat Trail.
+A sign near the now-closed restrooms indicates the way to the Billy Goat Trail.
 You can follow the trail as it winds around the north end of the cliffs and reaches the base area, or you can descend the easy, obvious gully that divides Jungle Cliff from Hades Heights.